 - Avoid direct contact with the uncooperative parent.
 Limit communication to emails or texts, ask relatives to help with pick-ups and drop-offs between homes and avoid any potentially combative situations.

 - Get legal support from a skilled divorce lawyer.
 If your co-parent refuses to cooperate, a divorce lawyer can work with you to protect your legal rights and ensure that your former spouse fulfills his or her child support responsibilities.

-Morristown Child Support Lawyers at Lyons & Associates, P.C.
-Assist Clients with Custody Issues
+Morristown Child Custody Lawyers at Lyons & Associates, P.C.
+Assist Clients with Co-Parenting Plans During the Summer

 If you and your former spouse are facing co-parenting challenges related to summer vacation, contact our Morristown child support lawyers at Lyons & Associates, P.C.
 To schedule a free consultation, call us today at 908-575-9777 or contact us online.
 Located in Somerville and Morristown, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.